 “Anonymity is a shield from the tyranny of the majority . . .
 It thus exemplifies the purpose behind the Bill of Rights and of the First Amendment in particular: to protect unpopular individuals from retaliation . . . at the hand of an intolerant society.”

 You may disagree with others.
 We welcome healthy, civil debate.
 However, we ask that if you disagree with others that you do so in a civil, informed manner that is respectful.
 You are free to share dissenting opinions or present opposing facts, but please cite your sources.
-What you may not do is insult others, or post rumors, misinformation and innuendo.
-We carefully review each comment, and if it contains misinformation it will not get approved.
+What you may not do is insult others (including children!), or post rumors, misinformation and innuendo.
+We carefully review each comment, and if we believe it contains misinformation it will not get approved.